Selected essays & writing

 Silvia Casini: Do you usually research ideas before you create possible narratives?

-James Johnson-Perkins: No, this almost never happens, as I usually work very intuitively.
+James Johnson-Perkins: I usually work very intuitively.
 But for some images I often research possible places to use: for example, when I go to Rome I would love the idea of a Gigapan panorama of the Coliseum with a toy soldier, which would make a connection between contemporary soldiers and the soldiers of the past, and establish these connections.
-But usually still work intuitively, but I am interested the history of the places that I use as scenery.

 Silvia Casini: The choice of materials that your objects are made of, is important or not?
 Or are the items only interesting to you for their metaphorical value, for the stories that they may contain?

-James Johnson-Perkins: You can not avoid metaphors if you make art, and in my case the materials are not important.
+James Johnson-Perkins: You can not avoid metaphors if you make art.
 Curious that you mention this, now I think.
 Many of these items come from my personal history: for example, my father was in the army, so i have chosen to use a soldier, so these things usually have a emotional impact on me.

 Silvia Casini: Some of these objects imply a close relationship with the body.
 Now that I look at some examples in your collection of (you're an artist-collector!), You have something to wear (a mask), something to play with (The soldiers) and and something to eat (orange).
 In short, these elements are performative.
 My last question concerns the residence in Venice.
 Of course, this was a great opportunity for you, so what other plans do you have.